33 AI Task Extraction Statistics

 How much time can AI task extraction realistically save an average knowledge worker?

-Based on current research, AI task extraction saves substantial time through two mechanisms.
-First, workflow management software saves an average of 498 hours annually per employee.
-Second, generative AI reduces task completion time by over 60% across knowledge work categories.
-Combined, workers using AI task extraction can expect to recover 5-10 hours weekly depending on their message volume and task complexity.
+Current research points to two ways AI task extraction saves real time.
+One, workflow management software saves an average of 498 hours annually per employee.
+Two, generative AI cuts task completion time by over 60% across knowledge work categories.
+Put those together and workers using AI task extraction can expect to win back 5-10 hours weekly, depending on how much mail they get and how complex their tasks are.

 What types of tasks can AI effectively extract and manage?

-Modern AI task extraction identifies multiple work types from natural language. this+that specifically captures requests, decisions, follow-ups, deadlines, commitments, and approvals from messages.
-Research shows AI performs particularly well on writing tasks (69% time reduction), troubleshooting (76% reduction), and critical thinking tasks (74% reduction).
+Modern AI task extraction reads several kinds of work out of natural language. this+that specifically captures requests, decisions, follow-ups, deadlines, commitments, and approvals from messages.
+Research shows AI does especially well on writing tasks (69% time reduction), troubleshooting (76% reduction), and critical thinking tasks (74% reduction).

 What is the difference between AI task extraction and traditional task managers?